-At our request, the DSP Underwriter has reserved for sale, at the initial public offering price, up to 234,000 shares of our common stock, or up to 2% of the shares to be sold in this offering, to our officers, directors, employees and certain related persons.
+At our request, the DSP Underwriter has reserved for sale, at the initial public offering price, up to % of the shares to be sold in this offering, to our officers, directors, employees and certain related persons.
 The DSP Underwriter will receive the same underwriting discount on any shares purchased pursuant to this program as they will on any other shares sold to the public in this offering.
 The number of shares of common stock available for sale to the general public will be reduced to the extent these individuals purchase such reserved shares.
 Any directed shares not purchased will be offered by the DSP Underwriter to the general public on the same basis as all other shares offered by this prospectus.
 Individuals who purchase shares in the directed share program will be subject to the 180-day lock-up restrictions with respect to such shares as described above.
 We have agreed to indemnify the underwriters against certain liabilities and expenses, including liabilities under the Securities Act, in connection with the sales of the directed shares.